evlar/Qhelp/README.md

   ```

 ## Save your keys to your local computer
 - You will want to save `config.yml` and `keys.yml` in a safe place.
-To copy them from your VPS to your local computer run the following from your local terminal:
+To copy them from your VPS to your local computer run the following commands from your local terminal, making sure to replace `FULL_DIRECTORY_PATH_WHERE_YOU_WANT_TO_SAVE_THE_FILE` with your prefered directory:
 - saving `config.yml`
   ```bash
   scp -rp root@VPS_IP_ADDRESS:/root/ceremonyclient/node/.config/config.yml /FULL_DIRECTORY_PATH_WHERE_YOU_WANT_TO_SAVE_THE_FILE